 The President of the diamond bourse, who by virtue of the bylaws also serves as chairperson of the Israel Diamond Exchange Enterprises, stands at the head of this pyramid of public activity.

 Members of the bourse elect the President every three years, in a personal, secret and direct vote.
-A President is limited to three consecutive terms, after which is required a "cooling off" period of one term, in other words, two years.
+A President is limited to three consecutive terms, after which is required a "cooling off" period of one term, in other words, three years.

 The President is the representative of the electorate.